vigna/dsi-bitstream-rs/README.md

 The implementation has several tunable parameters that can be used to improve performance on certain platforms.
-The default values are set to work well on most platforms, but you can customize them creating your own copy of the library.
+The default values are set to work well on most platforms, but you can customize them by creating a suitable `ReadParams` and `WriteParams` and passing them to the `BufBitReader` and `BufBitWriter` constructors.

 You can run benchmarks and generate SVG plots with
 ```shell